scateu/gr-remotecar/README.md

         TIME4 = 300us to 1.3ms
         TIME2 = 20ms

-TIME3 and TIME4 controls car's accelerator and direction.
+TIME3 and TIME4 control car's accelerator and direction.

 ### RemoteCarIIBaseBand